quim-romero/trackforge/README.md

 ## 🧩 Notes

+- 💡 Supports **guest/demo mode** (offline, seeded data)
-- 🧠 100% hand-coded — no UI libraries or templates
+- 🧠 100% hand-coded UI (no component libraries)
-- 🧼 Prioritizes **clarity and control** over visual clutter
+- 🧼 Designed for **clarity and control**
-- ⚡ Built for speed, responsiveness, and accessibility
+- ⚡ Optimized for speed, responsiveness, accessibility
 - 🛠 Built as a **developer portfolio project**, not a production SaaS

 ---

 ## 📬 Contact

-If you're looking for a frontend developer who builds **clean, purposeful, performant** interfaces:
+If you're looking for a frontend engineer who builds **clean, purposeful, performant** apps:

 - 📧 quim@quimromero.com
 - 🌐 https://quimromero.com

 ---

-> _TrackForge is a quiet rebellion against noisy software — built for makers who value clarity over chaos._
+> _TrackForge is a quiet rebellion against noisy software — built for makers who move with intent._